tilak-io/tiplot/README.md

 ![Entities](docs/demo.gif)

+If you want to draw custom entites, you can use the default config templates found in the `templates` folder.
+Copy the config template into `~/Documents/tiplot`.
+The parser config is a json list ([see examples](#example-of-the-default-ulg-entity))

 You can also create your own **parser** and send the parsed data via a websocket on port `5555`.

 ```python